khakhalin/Ca-Imaging-and-Model-2018/Documentation/Description_data.md

 1. largest - size of the largest weakly connected component
 1. encoding - how well stimulus identity can be reconstructed from this recording (see the text)
 1. gamma - degree distribution power, for a scale-free fit (see the text)
+1. selassort - weighted assortativity for cell selectivity (whether similarly selective cells tended to be connected to each other)

 ### sel_allcells_allbrains stable.csv